GRIFFINCollaboration/griffin-dashboard/xTags/detectors/README.md

  - `mouseout` : `this.writeTooltip.bind(this, -1)`

 ##JSONP Services & Callbacks
 All detector components rely on being able to acquire live information about detector thresholds and scalar rates from URLs serving JSONP that obey the spec below.
-The `<host>:<port>/<route>?<queryString>` strings for these services are exacty the string elements of `URLs[]` discussed above in the context of `lifecycle.created`.
+The `<host>:<port>/<route>?<queryString>` strings for these services are exacty the string elements of `URLs[i]` discussed above in the context of `lifecycle.created`.

 ###Threshold Service
 Present detector threshold levels must be reported at `<host>:<port>/<route>?jsonp=parseThreshold` via the following JSONP: